 - Laparoscopic Prostatectomy: Using special tools through small incisions to remove the prostate

-- Robotic-assisted Radical Prostatectomy: Combination of laporoscopic tools and precision robotic technology to assist surgeon
+- Robotic-Assisted Radical Prostatectomy: Combination of laparoscopic tools and precision robotic technology to assist surgeon

 - External Beam Radiation (Conformational RT, IMRT, Proton Beam RT): Very precise methods of applying radiation therapy

 - Brachytherapy: Putting radioactive "seeds" directly in the prostate